Episode 2 (Humans series 1): Ratings

 On 21 June 2015 in the UK, the episode garnered 4.45 million viewers on Channel 4 and 0.660 million viewers on its timeshift service.
 It was the highest-rated show on the channel that week.
 A total of 5.77 million viewers watched the show including recorded views.
-In the U.S., the episode aired on 5 July 2015 and received 1.091 million viewers.
+In the US, the episode aired on 5 July 2015 and received 1.091 million viewers.
 This was a significant decline from the number of viewers for the first episode; Brian Cantor of Headline Planet suggested this may have been because the episode aired at the same time as post-World Cup coverage on Fox.

 Reviews

 Matt Fowler of IGN gave the episode 7.5 out of 10, claiming that it was "a good follow-up to the premiere" and "kept the intrigue going".
 Fowler complimented George's story, said that the "big surprise about Leo" did not "truly feel meaningful" as "we hadn't really gotten to know Leo all that well" and suggested "the different stories within Humans might start to interconnect more".
 Ed Power from The Telegraph gave the episode 3 out of 5 stars, saying that the "side stories were thinly sketched and lacked urgency", although he complimented the "slow-burn fright fest" scene where Anita hugged Sophie "in a ghastly parody of maternal affection".
 Brandon Nowalk of The A.V.
 Club gave the episode a B+, saying that George's storyline "digs the deepest" and that "Humans is approaching medical drama territory".

 Neil Midgley from Forbes described the episode as "full of ... little mysteries, each of them neatly set up by the reveal of a tiny fragment of plot" and said "Vera is one of the great joys of Humans."
 Neela Debnath of Express claimed the synths were "more likeable than the 'real people'" and opined that "Humans continues to be a provocative watch that challenges our views on existentialism."
 Morgan Jeffery of Digital Spy said the episode was "for the most part original, engaging and agreeably unpredictable."
 Rob Smedly of CultBox described Episode 2 as "another strong episode and one that continues to explore without ever alienating the viewer."